johan162/hpdf_table/docs/GettingStarted.md

 }
 ```

-In the Appendix you can find the full code for the setup and troke function.
-They are very basic and follows the standard hpdf library methoddology.
+In the example directory ou can find the full code for the setup and stroke function in for example @ref tut_ex01.c "tut_ex01.c"
+They are very basic and follows the standard hpdf library methodology.
 The `setup_hpdf()` creates a new document and a A4 page and the `stroke_pdfdoc()` strokes the document to the given output file.

 In the following we will focus only on the `create_table_<NAME_OF_EXAMPLE>()` function which
 will use the two parameters `pdf_doc` and `pdf_page` to refer to the document and page to